 Which Heroin Addiction Treatment Program Is Best?

 If you’ve decided to enter recovery after an intervention, heroin rehab would be the next step.
 The continuum of care is designed to provide evidence-based care to patients from varying backgrounds.
 The heroin addiction treatment process must be medically supervised.

 This can help an addict to avoid relapse and any complications from withdrawal.
 It also gives heroin addicts the best chance of avoiding medical problems or overdose.
-Heroin treatment includes heroin detox and treatment for heroin addiction or substance abuse.
+A Heroin treatment plan includes heroin detoxification and treatment for heroin addiction or substance abuse.

-Medication-assisted treatment with methadone or buprenorphine – a partial opioid agonist, Suboxone – which is a mixture of buprenorphine and naloxone, can help eliminate withdrawal symptoms while an individual that suffers from heroin addiction undergoes counseling.
+Medication-assisted treatment with naltrexone, methadone or buprenorphine – a partial opioid agonist, Suboxone – which is a mixture of buprenorphine and naloxone, can help eliminate withdrawal symptoms while an individual that suffers from heroin addiction undergoes counseling.
 Many other medications are also used to treat heroin addicts, including some antidepressants and benzodiazepines.

 Types of treatment options for heroin addiction include behavioral therapy and medication.
 Behavioral therapies that may be recommended for heroin addiction treatment include contingency management therapy, which uses tangible rewards for remaining drug-free — such as providing vouchers redeemable for things like plane tickets.
 Cognitive behavior therapy helps addicts identify triggering situations in which they’re likely to relapse and develop coping strategies to avoid those situations.

 The first stage of heroin rehab is heroin detox.
 Withdrawal symptoms associated with heroin use can cause discomfort and should be accompanied by medical supervision to ensure the comfort of rehab patients and their safety.
 This means that individuals in detox should be under constant watch to aid in heroin relapse prevention, self-harm, or suicide.